bastardijke/yii2-opengraph/README.md

 ```
 array [
-    ':country:allowed' => 'US',
+    'country:allowed' => 'US', // array of countries
-    ':country:disallowed' => 'CN', // *Note you can only have one :allowed or one :disallowed instance in the markup.
+    'country:disallowed' => 'CN', // *Note you can only have one :allowed or one :disallowed instance in the markup.
     'age' => '18+', // An age restriction for the object
     'content' => 'alcohol', // A content restriction for the object, such as 'alcohol' (the only currently supported value)
 ]